 I love a good atmospheric crime thriller especially one’s set aboard a train on a snowy night.
 That just about sums up Mystery Junction (1951) which I’m reviewing here.
-It came out on Blu-ray at the end of September 2019 but I only now feel like it’s the right time of year to sit down and enjoy it.
+It came out on blu-ray at the end of September 2019, released by Network, but I only now feel like it’s the right time of year to sit down and enjoy it.
 Right are you ready to find out more?
 Then let’s get started here’s my Mystery Junction blu-ray review.

 - Mystery Junction (1951)

 - UK Rating PG

 - Released By Network

 - Blu-ray Released: 23 September 2019

 It’s a dark and snowy night, two passengers aboard the train, Larry Gordon and Miss Owens hear a scream from right outside their cartridge window.
 Upon inspection they find an window open and a corridor covered in snow.
 Also aboard the train are a police officer and his prisoner.
 Furthermore it appears someone is missing.
 Is it time for the police to take charge or maybe crime writer Larry Gordon can solve the crime.

 The films directed by Michael McCarthy.
 He really does a fabulous job of creating a really atmospheric crime thriller.
 It starts on the train on a snowy night before the tension moves to a snow isolated train station.
 Make no mistake this is one tense and gripping crime thriller.

 The music provides that uncomfortable feeling of being watched at key moments.
 The sound design is very well constructed.
 It’s a snowy and windy night but the sound of the train also plays a key role.
 It’s all excellent stuff.

 Acting / Characters